 - Perform different trials using different types of food to feed the moulds.
 Observe and make a note of which food helps the mould grow best.

-- Secondly, add a few small drops of toxins, like vinegar or nail polish remover and observe what happens with the slime mould.
+- Secondly, add a few small drops of toxins, like nail polish remover or vinegar and observe what happens with the slime mould.

-As per the observations, the slime mould grows and move around in search of nutrients and to avoid toxic substances.
+As per the observations, the slime mould grows and move around in search of nutrients and moves away from toxic substances.

 Alike amoeba, the mould also moves around in search of nutrients required for it to grow larger.